 Delhom Service League

-The Potters Market Invitational (PMI) is presented by the Delhom Service League, Ceramics Affiliate of The Mint Museum, and helps fulfill the Delhom’s mission to promote ceramic arts and education.
-Many works have been added to the Mint’s well-known ceramics collection, and to the Delhom-Gambrell ceramics library through PMI funds.
+Potters Market Invitational is presented by the Delhom Service League, the ceramics affiliate of The Mint Museum, and helps fulfill Delhom’s mission to stimulate and develop interest in ceramics and promote ceramic arts and education.
+Many works have been added to the Mint’s well-known ceramics collection and to the Delhom-Gambrell Library through funds raised by the Delhom Service League through PMI.

 Delhom Service League (DSL) programs are held at Mint Museum RANDOLPH.
 Dates and times will vary.
 Free to Mint members and the public.